ga-wdi-quizzes/week-04/README.md

 ### Question #7

 Define a function called `doSomething`.
 It should take one argument, called `thingToDo`.
-When called, `doSomething` should invoke the function given as an argument.
-Finally, demonstrate calling `doSomething` with a function.
+When called, `doSomething` should invoke the `thingToDo` function.
+Demonstrate calling `doSomething` while passing in an argument.

 Your Answer:
 ```js